Legislative Framework for Record Retention Requirements

 Multiple laws, decisions, and even everyday life practices apply when assessing the retention period of a document.
 While it is generally permissible to retain only electronic copies of employment related records, and these records are admissible in civil proceedings, it is recommended that Swiss employers maintain archived copies of non–natively electronic (i.e. physical) employee-related records in the event a judge or authority specifically requires it.

 Regardless of format, HR documents (including employment contracts, working time records, salary records, social charges and immigration documents) should remain accessible in case of an audit.
 Employers must be able to provide tax and accounting documents to the authorities at any time, upon their request (Art.
 958f Codes of Obligations and Ordinance on Business Records (Geschäftsbücherverordnung)).

 Note that official paper documents that are provided by Swiss authorities and documents related to travel time for professional drivers should be kept in their original paper format.

 General Limitation Period

 The general limitation period for contractual claims is 10 years.
 This limitation period is also applicable to claims arising from an employment relationship, unless the claim has a remedy of financial compensation, in which case that becomes time-barred after five years.
 The potential for social security institutions to reclaim unlawfully obtained benefits ends five years after the disbursement.
-With taxes, the federal tax authorities can only impose taxes within an absolute limitation period of 15 years.
+With taxes, the federal tax authorities can only impose taxes within an absolute limitation period of 15 years (with some exceptions).
+The limitation period for personal injuries is 20 years.